What We Need

 How to Make a Donation

-First, contact the head of the Louisiana Research Collection, Leon Miller, 504-314-7833; email@example.com.
-He will discuss your donation with you and let you know of any special circumstances regarding your gift.
-For materials that might fall outside of our collecting criteria, he can work with you to find a more appropriate professional archives, library, or museum.
+First, contact the Director of Special Collections to discuss your potential donation.
+For materials that might fall outside of our collecting criteria, we can work with you to find a more appropriate professional archives, library, or museum.

 Please do not drop off materials before contacting us to discuss your donation.